Business

 Where previous search engines couldn’t get close to this question, RankBrain was built to parse is and understand that “consumer” referred to a member of an ecosystem rather than a member of an economy.

-We are talking about ‘narrow’ AI here, that is AI built to serve specific purpose similar to programs built to play chess.
+We are talking about ‘narrow’ AI here, that is AI built to serve a specific purpose similar to programs built to play chess.
 We’re not referring to ‘general’ AI and certainly not ‘super’ AI, which don’t need their intended tasks pre-programmed.
 So there’s no need to freak out just yet.
 But one of the main focuses of RankBrain is to identify and improve ‘relevance, context and value’.
 Three things which, I think you’ll agree, are not easy to define with a high degree of specificity.

 So much as RankBrain’s understanding of those three nebulous constructs – and the form of their interaction – takes shape, the ground on which SEO is built will shift.
 The rules of the game will now undergo fewer step-changes toward improvement, and instead morph gradually in the direction of progress.